 NALA (formerly the National Association of Legal Assistants) administers a nationally recognized certification exam, NALA/CP (Certified Paralegal).
 Successfully completing this exam provides recipients with a credential proving mastery and competence in five topical knowledge and skill areas.
 Certification is valid for a period of five years.
 Evidence of continuing legal education must be submitted to NALA at the end of the initial five-year certification period to maintain the credential.
-Visit the NALA website for additional information.
+Visit the NALA website and this announcement for additional information.

 The NALA-Certified Paralegal (CP) Exam is divided into five sections.
 The topics included in each section and time allotted to complete the section are provided in the outline below: